nasimbio/bioinfo-blog/content/post/2025-11-21-bulk-rna-seq-normalization-methods/index.md

 Tools such as **DESeq2**, **edgeR**, and **limma/voom** solve this by:

-• estimating size factors,
+• estimating size factors
-• adjusting for compositional bias,
+• adjusting for compositional bias
-• modeling count data with an appropriate distribution,
-• providing valid DGE results.
+• modeling count data with an appropriate distribution and providing valid DGE results.

 (I’ll write a separate post explaining DESeq2 and edgeR.)